cakilgan/CEngine/README.md

 5. see the example in the io.github.cakilgan.game package.
 ## To-Do

-- Add more game scenes.
+- Add more game examples.
 - Implement sound management.
 - Improve physics performance.
 - Improve Animation System and fix the delay issue.